dcos/dcos-docs/1.10/deploying-services/expose-service.md

     For more information about the `acceptedResourceRoles` parameter, see the Marathon REST API [documentation](/docs/1.10/deploying-services/marathon-api/).

-1. Add the your app to Marathon by using this command, where `myApp.json` is your app:
+1. Add your app to Marathon by using this command, where `myApp.json` is the file containing your Marathon app definition.

     ```bash
     dcos marathon app add myApp.json